 2. Encourage employee loyalty.
 True enough, no matter how well you treat some team members, they’re human.
-And, people are people and they will do whatever they need to do for their personal benefit.
+And, people are people – they’ill do whatever they need to do for their personal benefit.

 I’m not trying to sound cynical, but I’m being real with you.
-Honestly, this is 25 years of professional cleaning experience talking to you.
-People will be people and their personal stresses, needs, and frustrations in life will sometimes override your best intentions for fostering a fantastic culture at work.
+Honestly, this is 27 years of professional cleaning experience… people will be people and their personal stresses, needs, and frustrations in life will sometimes override your best intentions for fostering a fantastic culture at work.

 Now, does this mean to stop all positive employee engagement?
 Heck no!
 Continue to give your best.
 Be your best.
 And, make decisions that are best for your cleaning company.
-Don’t stop.
-Just be aware, that an employee’s decision to “do you wrong”, really has nothing to do with you at all.
-Honestly!
+Just be aware, that an employee’s decision to “do you wrong”, may not have anything to do with you at all.
+Honestly.